 Scope of CoRE

-The current approved Outline Business Case (OBC) for CoRE includes the construction of a Centre of Excellence facility in Knockroon Cumnock, two Demonstrator Houses (within the site of the Centre of Excellence) and a programme of demonstrator projects over the lifespan of the project – until 2030.
+The approved Outline Business Case (OBC) for CoRE includes plans to build a Centre of Excellence facility in Knockroon Cumnock, two Demonstrator Houses on the same site, and a programme of demonstrator projects running until 2030.

 An original design for the Centre of Excellence facility was completed and planning permission approved in June 2022.
-However due to rising construction inflation costs and interest rates the Centre can no longer be built to its original specification and therefore a re-scoping and re-design process is required.
+However, due to rising construction inflation costs and interest rates the Centre can no longer be built as originally planned.
+As a result, the project now needs to be reviewed and redesigned.

-It was originally intended that the primary function of the Centre was to be a renewable energy research facility.
-However to best address the challenges facing our communities and businesses, it is anticipated that the primary function of the Centre will now be as a skills, training and STEM education Centre to address the regional skills shortage in the renewables sector and create a pipeline of employment opportunities for our communities.
+The primary function of the Centre was first planned as a renewable energy research facility.
+To better meet the needs of our communities and businesses, it is now expected to focus on skills, training and STEM education Centre.
+This will help address the regional skills shortage in the renewables sector and create job opportunities for our communities.

-The project team are currently engaging with local businesses and partner organisations to determine the revised scope and design of the Centre.
+The project team is working with local businesses and partner organisations to agree the updated plans and design for the Centre.

-The Outline Business Case also includes construction of two net-zero carbon Demonstrator Houses, which will be built on the site of the Centre of Excellence; one house will be for the public/local communities to see and try the new renewable and sustainable technologies.
-This would showcase how these low carbon technologies would look, feel and operate within a home.
-The second house will be used for training and research purposes.
+The Outline Business Case also includes two net‑zero carbon Demonstrator Houses, which will be built on the same site as the Centre.
+One house will be open to the public and local communities to see and experience new renewable and sustainable technologies in a home setting.
+The second house will be used for training and research.

-CoRE will also deliver a programme of demonstrator projects, which will aim to help our communities and businesses to adapt and respond to climate risks and sustainability challenges.
-The projects will aim to showcase how critical areas of community infrastructure, such as housing, transport and energy, can successfully transition to net-zero, whilst supporting a just transition through ensuring support reaches those who need it most.
-The projects will provide solutions to help overcome challenges preventing the transition to net-zero, to inform wider regional and national approaches to achieve carbon emissions reduction targets.
+CoRE will also deliver a range of demonstrator projects.
+These projects will help communities and businesses adapt and respond to climate risks and sustainability challenges.
+They will show how key areas of community infrastructure such as housing, transport and energy can successfully move towards net zero, whilst supporting a just transition through ensuring support reaches those who need it most.
+The lessons learned will help shape future regional and national approaches to reducing carbon emissions.

 Project governance

-A CoRE project governance structure has been established, which aligns with the Ayrshire Growth Deal governance and has secured partner organisations participation in development of the project.
+A governance structure has been put in place for the CoRE project.
+This aligns with the Ayrshire Growth Deal governance and has secured partner organisations to be involved in developing the project.

-The following diagram provides an overview of the CoRE partnership governance structure (PDF 87 KB).
-The outputs of the partnership governance activity is reported to the Ayrshire Economic Joint Committee and Partnership Board
+The CoRE partnership governance structure (PDF 87 KB) diagram shows how the CoRE partnership governance is set up.
+Updates and outcomes from this work are reported to the Ayrshire Economic Joint Committee and Partnership Board.

 Partner organisations

-Participation of over fifty partner organisations has been secured to the project.
-The diverse range of partner’s experience, knowledge and technical expertise has been essential in driving the project forward across all work streams.
+More than 50 partner organisations are involved in the project.
+Their wide range of experience, knowledge and technical expertise has been essential in helping to move the project forward across all areas of work.

-The following is a list of partner organisations inputting to the project.
+The following organisations are contributing to the project.

 Planned demonstrator projects

-A programme of demonstrator projects will be undertaken during the lifetime of CoRE (until 2030) and these will help our communities and businesses transition to a low carbon future and contribute to the Scottish Government’s climate change targets.
+CoRE will deliver a programme of demonstrator projects up to 2030.
+These projects will help our communities and businesses move towards a low‑carbon future and support the Scottish Government’s climate change targets.

 Proposed pathfinder projects